Waboom AI

 If your agent already sounds slow, the model is usually not the first thing to blame.
 We wrote a full teardown on where the invisible latency actually hides: Your AI agent sounds slow.
 The AI isn't the problem.
 Read that first if you haven't.

-That's the easy one.
+Voice agent latency hides in the middle turns, not the opening line.
+Most demos test the "hi, this is Jess calling from..." bit, which is easy.
 You can precompute it.
 You can stream it.
 Opening latency is a solved problem.

 The hard one is the middle.
 The turns where your caller asks a question, your agent has to look up context, pull a knowledge base entry, match an intent, and respond.